 in 1953.
 Her career is strongly tied to Bergman.
 Especially her film career in which she often appeared as strong, independent women, not rarely from the working class, with an erotic charisma.
 Andersson got her breakthrough with the title role in Summer with Monika

 The quintessential jet-set Euro starlet, Ursula Andress was born in the Swiss canton of Berne on March 19, 1936, one of six children in a strict German Protestant family.
-Although often seeming icily aloof, a restless streak early demonstrated itself in her personality, and she had a desire to explore the world outside Switzerland...
+Although often seeming icily aloof, a restless streak early demonstrated itself in her personality, and she had an impetuous desire to explore the world outside Switzerland...

 Julia Elizabeth Wells was born on October 1, 1935, in England.
 Her mother, Barbara Ward (Morris), and stepfather, both vaudeville performers, discovered her freakish but undeniably lovely four-octave singing voice and immediately got her a singing career.
 She performed in music halls throughout her childhood and teens...

 Kenneth Anger grew up in Hollywood and started out as a child actor, but his interest in filmmaking was evident at an early age: he made his first film, "Who's Been Rocking My Dreamboat?", at age 9.
 Anger developed into one of the pioneers of the American underground film movement.
 His gritty, violent...